safe-global/safe-docs/pages/sdk-protocol-kit/guides/safe-signatures.md

 ### Generating transaction signatures

-Now that we have the transaction object (`safeTx`), it's time to add the necessary signatures.
+Now that we've the transaction object (`safeTx`), it's time to add the necessary signatures.

 #### Creating an ECDSA signature